bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Named Bindings

-If there is more than one implementation class on one interface, or in the case of a scalar type dependency that does not have an interface, we **name** the dependency  in order to select the right class to be instantiated.
+If there is more than one implementation class on an interface, or in the case of a scalar type dependency that does not have an interface, we **name** the dependency  in order to select the right class to be instantiated.

 ```php?start_inline
 class ListerModule extends AbstractModule